enigma131/stb0899/README.md

     nano stb0899/Makefile

-If changes made, save the file.
+If changes made, save the file then exit nano.

 Initialize the DKMS structure: